IrinaPukhlova/AB_testing/README.md

    - Net conversion: number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button.
 7) Measuring Variability (based on standard deviation)
 8) Calculating sample size
-9) Choosing Duration of experiment
+9) Choosing duration of the experiment

 Experimental Analysis
 1) Sanity Checks for invariant metrics